compsciencelab/PromptSMILES/README.md

-# PromptSMILES: Simple scaffold decoration and fragment linking for chemical language models
+# PromptSMILES: Prompting for scaffold decoration and fragment linking in chemical language models

 This library contains code to manipulate SMILES strings to facilitate iterative prompting to be coupled with a trained chemical language model (CLM) that uses SMILES notation.